 - Use leftovers in soups, casseroles, stews and salads or make freezer TV dinners.

 - Avoid most snack foods.
 They are expensive and have little nutritional value.

 - Plant a garden for low-cost fruits and vegetables.

-- Organize a carpool or use public transportation, if available.
+- Organize a carpool or use public transportation or a ride share service if available.